Explore Georgia Tours

 Day 5-6: Kazbegi & Georgian Military Highway

 The drive north along the Georgian Military Highway is as memorable as the destination.
 Stop at Ananuri Fortress, cross the Jvari Pass with its panoramic viewpoints, pause at the Russia-Georgia Friendship Monument, and arrive in Stepantsminda (Kazbegi) with Mount Kazbek rising ahead.
-Hike or drive to Gergeti Trinity Church—arriving early morning avoids crowds and catches golden light.
+Hike or drive to Gergeti Trinity Church.
+Arriving early morning avoids the crowds and catches the golden light.
 Consider a second day for deeper exploration: the Truso Valley or longer hikes reward extra time.

 Day 7: Return & Departure